burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.3.5 - Fixed ESBuild Dependency

+- **Fixed Project Setup**: ESBuild was causing an unexpected issue when running for the first time, Notes were added.

 ### Version 1.3.4 - README File Optimization